Types of Charcoal

 Often, it’ll all come down to cost and availability when choosing charcoal.

-With all of the options available on the market, I like to remind people to pay attention to the cost and accessibility of their charcoal.
-Coconut charcoal may be amazing, but not meet your budget requirements.
+With all of these options available, remember to pay attention to the cost and accessibility of their charcoal.
+While coconut charcoal may be amazing, it might not fit your budget.
 Mesquite lump might taste just like Texas to you, but it’s hard to find in upstate New York.

-The best charcoal is one that you can afford and readily access so you’re not stuck wanting to grill up some dinner and you don’t have any fuel.
+The best charcoal is one that you can afford and readily access.
+You don’t want to get stuck with a dinner to grill and no fuel to heat it.

 About